 What precautions are necessary once a grommet has been inserted?

 Although it is possible for your child to swim with their head under the water in the sea or swimming pool, they should not dive too deep.
-Because detergent is used in the bath or shower and this lowers the surface tension, it will be necessary to use ear plugs during these activities.
+Because detergent is used in the bath or shower and this reduces the surface tension of water, it will be necessary to use ear plugs during these activities.